 - 8 ounces mild diced green chiles 2 (4oz) cans

-- 3 cups of cooked cubed or shredded chicken breast
+- 3 cups cubed or shredded cooked chicken

 - 1 teaspoon garlic powder